Posts

 My Spiritual (Metaphysical?
 Supernatural?)
 Experiences

-I think like many people I had experiences of synchronicity, and answers to prayers in my youth, which really gave me a sense that there was a higher power.
+I think like many people I had experiences of synchronicity, and answers to prayers in my youth (starting at least in first or second grade), which really gave me a sense that there was a higher power.
 A sense that the natural world we typically interact with was only a small part of a larger unseeable reality.
-But the first truly supernatural experience (from my perspective) I had occurred in about the 7th grade.
+I had a pretty powerful experience when I first learned about my near-death at the age of two, when my head was run over by a car but I miraculously came back to life after a prayer from my mom.
+However, perhaps the first truly supernatural experience (from my perspective) I had occurred in about the 7th grade.
 Being raised in an active LDS family, I learned about Joseph Smith’s first vision growing up, but for some reason, it suddenly really resonated with me.
 I decided if praying worked for him to see god, it would work for me.
-I set up a day to go out and pray in a secluded place but ended up falling ill that day— to the point I spent a few days in bed.
+I set up a day to go out and pray in a secluded place and see god, but ended up falling ill that day— to the point I spent a few days in bed.
 So I set my mind on another day some time later… but I strangely got really sick again.
 It was one of many strange examples of synchronicity which was hard to dismiss.
 To me, there seemed to be something very real to this God-thing.
 My apophenic mind found significant meaning in the fact that “God” (more on my view of that later) or some part of my subconscious self was fighting my conscious mind to prevent me from pursuing this experience.
 (More on my views of ancient and modern theophany experiences below…)

 Strangely, that experience served as an important backdrop as I’ve talked with multiple people over the years (and read the accounts of many others) who have had visions and interactions with what they felt was deity (see wikipedia’s article on theophany).

 A few years after the above experience I started reading the Book of Mormon for seminary.
 I got through the book of Second Nephi and became engrossed.
 I couldn’t put it down and read the rest of the book in a day or two.
 While reading the story of Ammon & Lamoni I had my strongest feeling-based metaphysical experience ever.
-A warm/burning feeling overtook me that seemed to originate from my heart and radiate through my whole body.
-It was a classic kundalini experience.
-It made me collapse in bed and wonder if I was having a heart attack or something — but it was accompanied by incredible feelings of love unlike anything I had ever felt before.
+I was so moved by the story that I knelt to pray and an overpowering warm/burning sensation overtook me that seemed to originate from my heart and radiate through my whole body.
+It was a classic kundalini experience or baptism of fire.
+It made me collapse on my bed and wonder if I was having a heart attack or something — but it was accompanied by incredible feelings of love unlike anything I had ever felt before.
 This was not simple emotionalism, it was a whole-body biological reaction to what I read.
 It was not simply like the warm-fuzzies we all feel when we watch a touching movie.
 It was far more visceral and biological, with feelings of ecstasy, warmth and enlargement in my brain and heart area.
-To put it quite frankly, it was much like having a completely unsexual orgasm (not that I would have had any clue what that even was at that age)–where I was spiritually united with some unseen reality.
+To put it quite frankly, it was much like having a completely unsexual heart-orgasm (not that I would have had ANY experience or clue what that even was at that age)–where my entire nervous system was lit up and I was spiritually united with some unseen reality.
 Feelings associated with that initial powerful biological and emotional outpouring lingered for days.
 I felt anointed and special.
 I felt connected to God and to that book, and I subsequently used that experience as an initial basis for a testimony of the LDS church and its living prophets.
 From that point on, I was a fully committed to Mormonism, yet at the same time I felt a connection to divinity that allowed me to define what Mormonism was to be for me—rather than having it fully defined by Mormon leadership.
 I felt a true unity with “god” and Mormonism and increasingly felt like whatever issues I saw I could get answers to resolve them.

 (I’ve since learned that such biological/spiritual manifestations of spiritual experiences are not exclusive to any particular religion, and have been experienced and described for thousands of years by many different religious traditions.
 It is also referred to as the sacred anointingbaptism by fire or serpent fire of Jewish traditions & Kabbalah; and the coiled serpent, chakra/endocrine theory of Eastern traditions. see The Biology of Kundalini)